 Timberlands (FSC-C004143) has committed, and is certified, to the Forest Stewardship Council® (FSC®) Principals and Criteria providing independent verification our forests are well managed.
 Our FSC certificate (SCS-FM/COC-00059P) can be found on our website.
-Also a summary of Timberlands Limited FSC certification detail and links to audit reports can be found on the same website.
+Also a summary of Timberlands Limited FSC certification detail and links to audit reports can be found through the FSC certificate holder database https://search.fsc.org/en/.